Talk us through what falling in love was like for you both.

 Your outfits were both stunning, tell us about finding them.

-However, Noelle’s sister was getting married around that time, and we went with her to BHLDN to see her try on dresses – she looked so gorgeous, and the trying-on process seemed fun.
+However, Noelle’s sister was getting married around that time, and we went with her to BHLDN to see her try on dresses.
+She looked so gorgeous, and the trying-on process seemed fun.
 There was also free champagne.
 So, we scheduled an appointment of our own.

 N: Never in a million years did I think I’d wear a dress.
 I’m slightly masculine of center and haven’t worn a dress since growing up in the church, so I have many negative associations with them.
-But I was watching Molly try them on, and they were just so beautiful, so I figured, why not?
+But I watched Molly try them on, and they were just so beautiful, so I figured, why not?
 I’ll just try some on for fun.

 I picked out the most ridiculous, frilly dresses because I didn’t want it to look like I was taking it seriously.
 The first one I tried on was a dramatic long-sleeved number with beaded lace all over – nothing I would ever wear.
 I looked like a Victorian ghost.
-And yet… I felt AMAZING.
+And yet I felt AMAZING.
 And it was so fun to wear!
 That’s when I started to realize I wanted to wear a dress.

 I angsted about it for a while, and I ended up asking on social media if any other butches had worn dresses for their weddings and if they regretted it.
 The reply that stuck with me was a transmasculine person telling me that his favorite article of clothing he’d ever worn was still his wedding dress, and that sealed it for me.
 I feel the same way now!